 Violence of any kind towards a student, parent or any member of staff

-The school will give verbal and written notice if these Rules, Regulations, Terms and Conditions are not adhere to by students, parents or guardians.
+The school will give verbal and written notice if these Rules, Regulations, Terms and Conditions are not adhere to by students, parents, guardians or teachers.

 Code of Behaviour: Classes